imperva/dsfkit/deploy/modules/agentless-gw/README.md

 ## Requirements
 * Terraform v1.3.1
 * An AWS account
-* SSH access - key and network path to the DSF Hub instance
+* SSH access - key and network path to the instance
 * Access to the tarball containing Sonar binaries.
 To request access, click [here](https://docs.google.com/forms/d/e/1FAIpQLSdnVaw48FlElP9Po_36LLsZELsanzpVnt8J08nymBqHuX_ddA/viewform)

 ## Resources Provisioned
-This Terraform module provisions several resources on AWS to create the DSF Hub.
+This Terraform module provisions several resources on AWS to create the DSF agentless gateway.
 These resources include:
-* An EC2 instance for running the DSF Hub software
+* An EC2 instance for running the DSF agentless gateway software
 * An EBS volume for storage
-* A security group to allow the required network access to and from the DSF Hub instance
+* A security group to allow the required network access to and from the DSF agentless gateway instance
 * An IAM role with relevant policies
 * An AWS Elastic Network Interface (ENI)